martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 clients that send requests in TLS early data.
 In particular, this allows extensions to the protocol to be used.

-This amends the definition of settings defined in RFC 7540 and RFC 8441.
+This amends the definition of settings defined in RFC 7540 and RFC 8441 and introduces new registration requirements for HTTP/2 settings.

 --- middle

 # Introduction

-HTTP/2 {{!HTTP2=RFC7540}} was defined prior to the introduction of TLS early data {{!TLS=RFC8446}}, so it does not include any special provisions for its use.
+HTTP/2 {{!HTTP2=RFC7540}} does not include any special provisions for the use of TLS early data as it was published prior to the introduction the feature in TLS 1.3 {{!TLS=RFC8446}}.
 As a result, when using HTTP/2 with TLS early data, clients are forced to assume defaults for the server configuration.

-This limits performance as it can take an additional round trip or two to receive the connection preface from the server.
+Using the initial value of settings can adversely affect performance as it can take an additional round trip or two to receive the connection preface from the server.
+This is especially noticeable for new features that are added using extensions.
 Clients that wish to use extensions therefore have to deal with extended delays before they can confirm server support for the extension.

 In contrast, HTTP/3 {{?HTTP3=I-D.ietf-quic-http}} was defined for use with QUIC